vnavarro/JSON-processing/README.md

 This library is simply a fork of the original JSON for [Java library written by Douglas Crockford](https://github.com/douglascrockford/JSON-java) for easy use inside Processing IDE.
 See the original README below.

+# Since Processing 2.0 beta 8

+Since the beta release (8) of Processing 2.0 (February 24) JSON is part of the core libraries; the combination of this contributed library and the core library will cause the "type is ambiguous" error, basically meaning that Processing doesnt know which of the libraries to use.
+The simplest way to combat this is to delete the json4processing library.

 # Installation in Processing

 1. Download the latest version [here](https://github.com/agoransson/JSON-processing/downloads)